How to Run Successful Email Marketing Campaigns Step by Step

 - Consider ergonomics.
 Many users tap and scroll with their thumb, so keep important tappable elements in the middle of the screen.

-Here’s a nice infographic if you want more keys to successful email marketing:
+Here’s a nice infographic with quick dos and don’ts for successful email marketing: